Sony HX99 vs RX10

 Both the HX99 and the RX10 have zoom lenses built in.
 The HX99 has a 24-720mm f/3.5-6.4 optic and the RX10 offers a 24-200mm f/2.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the HX99 and RX10 provide the same view at the wide-angle end, but the RX10 has less tele-photo reach at the long end.
 The RX10 offers the faster maximum aperture.

 Concerning the storage of imaging data, both the HX99 and the RX10 write their files to SDXC or Memory Stick PRO Duo cards.
-The RX10 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-HX99 and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.